nodejs/node/doc/api/tls.markdown

 `function (certificate, issuer, callback) { }`

 Emitted when the client sends a certificate status request.
-You could parse server's current certificate to obtain OCSP url and certificate id, and after obtaining OCSP response invoke `callback(null, resp)`, where `resp` is a `Buffer` instance.
+You could parse server’s current certificate to obtain OCSP url and certificate id, and after obtaining OCSP response invoke `callback(null, resp)`, where `resp` is a `Buffer` instance.
 Both `certificate` and `issuer` are a `Buffer` DER-representations of the primary and issuer's certificates.
 They could be used